solidjs/solid-docs/CONTRIBUTING.md

 - Is the site navigation clear and helpful?
 - Any suggestions of content that you think could be helpful adding
 ## Make a PR (Pull Request)
->  If you've never submitted a pull request on GitHub before, check out [﻿this overview](https://opensource.guide/how-to-contribute/#opening-a-pull-request).
+>  If you've never submitted a pull request on GitHub before, check out [﻿this overview on how to open a PR](https://opensource.guide/how-to-contribute/#opening-a-pull-request).

 PRs are the heart of collaboration on GitHub.
 When you open a pull request, you are putting forward your suggested changes, inviting us to review it, and requesting for these changes to be merged into our main branch.

 Here's how to effectively contribute via a PR:

 - **Understand the Scope**: Before creating a PR, ensure it addresses an existing issue.
 Remember to link your PR to the issue it solves for easy tracking and understanding.
 - **Singular Focus**: Each PR should address a single issue or enhancement.
 Want to propose a larger change?
-Reach out to us on [﻿Discord ](http://discord.com/invite/solidjs)and let's discuss the best way forward!
+Reach out to us on [﻿Discord](http://discord.com/invite/solidjs) and let's discuss the best way forward!
 - **Drafts for Early Feedback**: If you're seeking early feedback but aren't quite finished with your changes, consider creating a draft PR.
 Simply prefix your PR title with `**[Draft]**`.
 This way, you can get input on your work-in-progress.
 - **Quality over Quantity**: Strive for the quality of your contribution rather than the quantity.
 A well-thought-out, cleanly coded, and thoroughly tested PR is much more valuable than a hastily done large one.
 Contributing via PRs not only enhances the project, but also allows you to be a part of the active community, sharing ideas, learning, and growing with the project.